binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ## Exceptions to the Rule Against Hearsay

-There are exceptions to the rule against hearsay.
+Exceptions to the rule against hearsay covered by the exam are present sense impression, excited utterance, state of mind, medical diagnosis or treatment, and business records.
+The exemptions are statement against interest, declarant witness prior statement and statement of opposing party including statement by co-conspirator.

 ---